Licquorice Surname

 How Common Is The Last Name Licquorice? popularity and diffusion

-This surname is the 7,117,718th most commonly occurring family name worldwide It is held by around 1 in 1,041,077,988 people.
-This last name occurs mostly in Europe, where 71 percent of Licquorice are found; 71 percent are found in Northern Europe and 71 percent are found in British Isles.
+Licquorice is the 7,117,718th most commonly used family name on a global scale.
+It is borne by around 1 in 1,041,077,988 people.
+The surname Licquorice occurs mostly in Europe, where 71 percent of Licquorice live; 71 percent live in Northern Europe and 71 percent live in British Isles.

-The surname Licquorice is most prevalent in England, where it is borne by 5 people, or 1 in 11,143,612.
-In England Licquorice is most prevalent in: Norfolk, where 80 percent are found and West Yorkshire, where 20 percent are found.
-Besides England it exists in one country.
+Licquorice is most widely held in England, where it is carried by 5 people, or 1 in 11,143,612.
+In England it is primarily found in: Norfolk, where 80 percent are found and West Yorkshire, where 20 percent are found.
+Without taking into account England this surname exists in one country.
 It also occurs in Australia, where 29 percent are found.

 Licquorice Family Population Trend historical fluctuation

 The occurrence of Licquorice has changed over time.
-In England the share of the population with the surname contracted 37 percent between 1881 and 2014.
+In England the number of people carrying the Licquorice surname contracted 37 percent between 1881 and 2014.

 Phonetically Similar Names